hashicorp/vault/website/source/guides/policies.html.md

 `default` policy is attached to all tokens and provides common permissions.

 Everything in Vault is path based, and write policies to grant or forbid access to certain paths and operations in Vault.
-Vault operates on a **secure by default** standard, and as such an empty policy grants **no permission** in the system.
+Vault operates on a **secure by default** standard, and as such as empty policy grants **no permission** in the system.

 ### HashiCorp Configuration Language (HCL)